|

 There are many brands of vegan butter on the market, and in my experience, most of them work perfectly fine in this recipe.
 I often reach for Earth Balance, simply because it’s what’s available at my local store.
 That said, I’ve started noticing more grocery store brands offering their own plant-based butter alternatives—like President’s Choice plant-based butter—and they’re often much more affordable.
 I’m definitely curious to try more of those in my baking.
 Tip: Plant-based products are often scattered throughout the grocery store.
 For example, Earth Balance tends to be stocked in the natural or organic section where I shop, while the President’s Choice version is shelved right next to the regular dairy butter.
 So if you don’t see what you’re looking for right away, check both areas!
 Whether you’re baking dairy-free by choice or necessity, any of these vegan butter options should yield a delicious, moist chocolate zucchini cake.

-Steps for Making Chocolate Zucchini Cake
+Steps to Make Moist Vegan Chocolate Zucchini Cake

 The best thing about this cake - You can make it in one bowl.